- For emergency evacuation of non-ambulant patients

 The Pulling Cross Straps are a bright orange colour.
 This easily identifies it is a different size from the standard bed width ResQsheets.
 The elastic will fit over both ends of the mattress, even if the two ends are different shapes.
 They keep the ResQsheet in place when making the bed.
 Fit the ResQsheet under the mattress with the ‘This Way Up’ label facing up.
 It does not matter which ends are at the Head or Foot end as the ResQsheet is symmetrical.
 Store the folded Cross Straps in pockets and secure with the Press Studs.
 This will hold the straps in place during bed making.

 Pull the Cross Straps out of the pockets and join the buckle with the strap from the opposite pocket over the patient and bed clothes.
 You can place a pillow on the patient’s chest and another across the legs, under the Cross Straps to further protect the patient.

 Pull the Cross Straps tight to cocoon the patient, complete with sheets and blankets still inside the mattress.
 Take out the Head and Foot Pulling Straps from under the mattress.
 Lower the bed as far as possible.
 Then use the Straps to lower the patient and mattress off the bed and slide along the floor by using the long Pulling Straps at either end.
-ResQSheet Extension Straps are available which can fit to any of the Pelican ResQ products to allow for more people to pull.
+ResQSheet Extension Straps (sold separately)are available which can fit to any of the Pelican ResQ products to allow for more people to pull.

 The ResQsheet for Trolley Beds is made from a strong white nylon material.
 This is easy to see in the dark when taken outside if an evacuation takes place at night.
 The white colour shows dirt marks better, so you will know when it needs washing.

 Plan Escape Routes for Fire Evacuation

 Do not have furniture that may impede pulling the mattress and patient down a corridor.
 Make sure that there is enough space to leave the room and to turn in the corridor.